cocos/cocos-docs/en/getting-started/basics/main-menu.md

 * **Subscribe To Newsletter**: Subscribe to the Cocos Creator newsletter for the latest news and updates.
 * **User account information**
 * **Log Out**: Log out account.

----

-Continue on to read about [Asset workflow](../../asset-workflow/index.md).